Continental Toy Spaniel: Characteristics

-The American Kennel Club breed standard indicates a conformance fault that may be penalized: failure of the non-white color to cover the front and back of both ears and to extend from the ears over both eyes.
-Not penalized are a slight extension of the white collar onto the base of the ears, or a few white hairs interspersed in the color – as long as "the butterfly appearance is not sacrificed".

-The papillon's large, butterfly-like ears and symmetrical face gave the breed its name.
+The coat is predominantly white, with patches of any colour; only on the head the extent of the colour exceeds that of the white.
+The maximum height at the withers is approximately 28 cm; there are two classes for body weight, 1.5±– kg and 2.5±– kg.

 Two ear variations of this breed are seen, the completely upright ears of the more common Papillon, and the dropped spaniel-like ears of the Phalène.
 The Phalène are likely a throwback to their spaniel ancestors.
 The American Kennel Club and the Fédération Cynologique Internationale (FCI) consider the Phalène and the Papillon the same breed.